-- Tracking when employees become eligible to join the plan
+- Track when employees become eligible to join the plan

-- Managing the enrollment of newly eligible employees
+- Manage the enrollment of newly eligible employees

-- Tracking when employees become eligible to receive employer contributions
+- Track when employees become eligible to receive employer contributions

-- Maintaining compliance with Internal Revenue Code eligibility requirements
+- Maintain compliance with Internal Revenue Code eligibility requirements

 It’s a lot to stay on top of, and making a mistake is easier than you think.